Survivor (American TV series): Merchandise

-The success of Survivor spawned a wide range of merchandise from the very first season.
+The success of Survivor spawned a wide range of merchandise from the first season.
 While early items available were limited to buffs, water bottles, hats, T-shirts, and other typical souvenir items, the marketability of the franchise has grown tremendously.
 Today, fans can find innumerable items, including computer and board games, interactive online games, mugs, tribal-themed jewelry, beach towels, dog tags, magnets, multi-function tools, DVD seasons, Survivor party kits, insider books, soundtracks, and more.